 - What is the film selection process?

 Initially, films are viewed by one of three screening committees (Narrative Feature, Documentary Feature and Short Film categories), which consist of 15-20 volunteers apiece.
 Committee members, each having taken a critical examination, are hand-selected by Heartland Film staff.
-A combination of scoring and discussion among these committee members and our artistic director/programming staff ultimately decide the lineup of the Heartland Film Festival.
+A combination of scoring and discussion among these committee members and our artistic director/programming staff ultimately decide the lineup of the Heartland International Film Festival.

 The third, and final, jury tier is the Grand Prize jury.
 Comprised of diverse and tenured Heartland Film screening committee members, this jury is tasked with selecting the top film within each prize category.